ShipSoft/FairShip/README.md

     ./configure.sh
     ```

-    To only compile FairShip, e.g. after the initial install and after having edited files, do:
+    To only re-compile FairShip, e.g. after the initial install and after having edited files, do:

     ```bash
     cd ~/ShipSoft/FairShipRun